 Nooa is located at Läntinen Rantakatu 57, 20100 Turku, Finland.

 di Trevi is located at Aurakatu 1, 20100 Turku, Finland.
-This restaurant is a Food Walk Card participant at the time of our visit.
+This restaurant was a Food Walk Card participant at the time of our visit.

 M Kitchen & Cafe